EU faces battle to keep energy prices from tanking economy

 Even De Croo, leader of one of the most EU-embracing nations, knows there is no more time to waffle.
 “The time for excuses has gone. if the EU still wants to be meaningful, contain energy prices and better protect families and businesses in this energy war, it finally has to deliver," he said.

-The bloc's executive arm was set to come forward with a plan to deal with the shortages Tuesday.
-Not an easy task in the light of the fundamental differences between juggernaut Germany, which does not back a full gas price cap, and others who are convinced such a cap will not lead to a decline of offer on the market.
+The body tried to find a common ground between juggernaut Germany, which doesn't back a full gas price cap, and other countries which are convinced such a cap won't lead to a decline of offer on the market.

-The Commission is expected to come forward with a compromise that would allow for a temporary correction mechanism to kick in in exceptional circumstances.
+The European Commission proposed a compromise that would allow for a temporary correction mechanism to kick in in exceptional circumstances, and the creation of a new LNG gas index better reflecting the market following the drastic reduction of imports of pipeline gas from Russia.

 If any prodding was needed, the International Energy Agency did it early this month by saying that "Europe’s security of gas supply is facing unprecedented risk as Russia intensifies its use of natural gas supplies as a political weapon."